Iran says U.S. should avoid 'warmongers' after Bolton departure

 Iran has rejected talks unless sanctions are lifted first.
 It said on Wednesday that Bolton’s exit had not changed that position.

+Zarif has often said that a so-called “B-team” including Bolton could goad Trump into a conflict with Tehran.

+The United States on Tuesday announced sanctions on a “wide range of terrorists and their supporters”, including Iran’s Revolutionary Guards.

-Iran says it hopes to salvage the nuclear deal but cannot do so indefinitely if it receives none of the promised economic benefits.
-It has responded to U.S. sanctions with a series of steps to reduce its compliance with the agreement, and has said it could eventually abandon it unless other parties shield its economy from U.S. penalties.
+Iran says it hopes to save the deal but cannot do so indefinitely if it gets none of its economic benefits.
+It has responded to U.S. sanctions with steps to reduce its compliance with the accord, and has said it could eventually leave it unless other parties shield its economy from penalties.

 “Iran’s commitments to the nuclear deal are proportional to other parties and we will take further steps if necessary,” Rouhani said.

-Iran had announced last week as the deadline for it to take further steps to ramp up production of enriched uranium, but said it was giving European countries an extra two months to come up with a plan to protect its economy.
+Iran started using advanced centrifuges last week to ramp up output of enriched uranium and reduced its commitments to the nuclear deal, but said it was giving European countries another two months to come up with a plan to protect its economy.

 France has proposed giving Iran a multi-billion dollar credit line which would shield it from some impact of U.S. sanctions, although any such deal would require the Trump administration’s tacit approval.

+(This story was refiled to correct spelling of ‘weak’ in paragraph 6)

-Additional Reporting by Tuqa Khalid; Writing by Parisa Hafezi; Editing by Peter Graff
+Additional Reporting by Tuqa Khalid; Writing by Parisa Hafezi; Editing by Peter Graff/William Maclean